 Seeking patients' consent

-You must be familiar with the guidance in Consent: patients and doctors making decisions together.
+You must be familiar with the guidance in Decision making and consent.
 In the following paragraphs, we’ve highlighted key points from the guidance, which are important to protecting patients’ interests in relation to cosmetic interventions.

 Responsibility for seeking consent for cosmetic interventions

 If you are the doctor who will be carrying out the intervention, it is your responsibility to discuss it with the patient and seek their consent – you must not delegate this responsibility.
 It is essential to a shared understanding of expectations and limitations that consent to a cosmetic intervention is sought by the doctor who will perform it, or supervise its performance by another practitioner.

 If a patient requests an intervention, you must follow the guidance in Decision making and consent, including consideration of the patient’s medical history.
 You must ask the patient why they would like to have the intervention and the outcome they hope for, before assessing whether the intervention is appropriate and likely to meet their needs.